-- Awareness of risks on the Internet and on social networks: OnlyFans makes children sell more pornographic videos, how does social media cause your child to engage in sexting behavior, what are the risks of online learning, how pornography is increasingly looking for your child and making your child addicted to it, etc.
+- Awareness of risks on the Internet and social networks: OnlyFans makes children sell more pornographic videos, the negative effects of social media on teenagers, such as how does social media cause your child to engage in sexting behavior, what are the risks of online learning, how pornography is increasingly looking for your child and making your child addicted to it, etc.

 - Watch for signs of abnormal mental health: staying up too late, staying away from family members, suddenly not wanting to use social media, low self-esteem, suddenly quiet, etc. This could very well be a sign that your child has been sexually assaulted online or has become a victim of cyberbullying.
 Being sensitive will help you to solve the problem in time.

-- Teaching children soft skills when using the Internet: Teaching children to behave, understand, and protect themselves is important not only in the real world but also in the virtual world – the Internet and social networks, where both children and adults like you come into contact with and use every day.
+- Teaching children soft skills when using the Internet: To keep children safe online during Covid-19, parents should teach children to behave, understand, and protect themselves.
+This is important not only in the real world but also in the virtual world – the Internet and social networks, where both children and adults like you come into contact with and use every day.

 - Respect your child’s privacy online: As a savvy parent, you shouldn’t browse your child’s social media accounts, read your child’s texts or emails, or track your child’s cell phone, track their text messages or calls.
 And don’t expect your child to tell you the password for their email and social media accounts.